Sighetu Marmației: History

 A first deportation of Jews from Sighet took place in 1941.
-The second occurred after Passover 1944, so that by April, the town's ghetto contained close to 13,000 Jews from Sighet itself and the neighboring places of Dragomirești, Ocna Șugatag and Vișeu de Sus.
+The second occurred after Passover 1944, so that by April, the town's ghetto contained close to 13,000 Jews from Sighet itself and the neighboring places of Dragomirești, Ocna Șugatag, and Vișeu de Sus.
 Between May 16 and 22, the ghetto was liquidated in four transports, its inhabitants sent to Auschwitz concentration camp.
 Among the deportees was Sighet native and future Nobel Peace Prize laureate Elie Wiesel.
 In 1947, there were some 2,300 Jews in Sighet, including survivors and a considerable number of Jews from other parts of Romania.
 By 2002, the town had 20 remaining Jews.

-The Treaty of Paris at the end of World War II voided the Vienna Awards, and Sighetu Marmației, administered by Romania since October 1944, formally returned to the country in 1947.
+Towards the end of World War II, the city was taken back from Hungarian and German troops by Romanian and Soviet forces in October 1944.
+The Paris Peace Treaties of 1947 voided the Vienna Awards, and reaffirmed the Trianon borders.

 In 1948, the new Communist regime nationalized the city's factories, three publishing houses and banks.
-In 1950, with the counties replaced by regions, Sighet lost its status as an administrative center.
+In 1950, with the counties replaced by regions, Sighet lost its status as an administrative center and became part of the Maramureș Region.
 In 1960, the building of neighborhoods with apartment blocks began.
-The same year, the town’s name became Sighetul Marmației; the final “l” was dropped in 1968.
+The same year, the town's name became Sighetul Marmației; the final “l” was dropped in 1968, when the city became once again part of Maramureș County.
 1962 saw the opening of a wood processing factory (Combinatul de Industrializare a Lemnului).
-Turning out furniture and other wood products, it had over 6,000 employees and played an important part in the city's economic development.
-After the Romanian Revolution of 1989, it gradually fell upon hard times, with nine private firms employing some 3500 in 2012.
+Turning out furniture and other wood products, the enterprise had over 6,000 employees and played an important part in the city's economic development.
+After the Romanian Revolution of 1989, it gradually fell upon hard times, with nine private firms employing some 3,500 in 2012.
 A second important employer during the Communist period was a textile factory.

-In May 2014 a commemoration was held in honour of the 70th anniversary of the deportations in May 1944.
+In May 2014, a commemoration was held in honour of the 70th anniversary of the deportations in May 1944.
 Events included a Klezmer concert, Sabbath services in the one remaining synagogue, a memorial service at the Holocaust Monument at the site of the deportations, as well as an exhibit on life in Sighet prior to the deportations.
 The exhibit contained contributions by survivors and their families.
 Additionally, visits were organized to the Jewish Cemetery as well as the Holocaust Museum located in the childhood home of Elie Wiesel.
 On 3 August 2018, Wiesel's birthplace was vandalized.

-Sighet prison
+Sighet Prison

 After the establishment of the Romanian communist regime, the Securitate ran the Sighet Prison during the 1950s and 1960s as a place for the detention and political repression of public figures who had been declared "class enemies."
 The most prominent of these was the former prime minister Iuliu Maniu, who died in the prison in 1953.
 The former prison is operated as a museum, part of the Memorial of the Victims of Communism and of the Resistance.